 We make estimates concerning the valuation of our investments and the recognition of other-than-temporary declines in the value of our investments.
 For equity securities, we measure investments at fair value, and we recognize changes in fair value in our results of operations.
 With respect to a debt security that is in an unrealized loss position, we first assess if we intend to sell the debt security.
 If we determine we intend to sell the debt security, we recognize the impairment loss in our results of operations.
-If we do not intend to sell the debt security, we determine whether it is more likely than not that we will be required to sell the debt security prior to recovery.
-If we determine it is more likely than not that we will be required to sell the debt security prior to recovery, we recognize an impairment loss in our results of operations.
+If we do not intend to sell the debt security, we determine whether it is more likely than not that we will be required to sell the debt security prior to recovery, we recognize an impairment loss in our results of operations.
 If we determine it is more likely than not that we will not be required to sell the debt security prior to recovery, we then evaluate whether a credit loss has occurred.
 We determine whether a credit loss has occurred by comparing the amortized cost of the debt security to the present value of the cash flows we expect to collect.
 If we expect a cash flow shortfall, we consider that a credit loss has occurred.
-If we determine that a credit loss has occurred, we consider the impairment to be other than temporary.
+We determine that a credit loss has occurred, we consider the impairment to be other than temporary.
 We then recognize the amount of the impairment loss related to the credit loss in our results of operations, and we recognize the remaining portion of the impairment loss in our other comprehensive income, net of applicable taxes.
 In addition, we may write down securities in an unrealized loss position based on a number of other factors, including when the fair value of an investment is significantly below its cost, when the financial condition of the issuer of a security has deteriorated, the occurrence of industry, company or geographic events that have negatively impacted the value of a security and rating agency downgrades.
 We held 882 debt securities that were in an unrealized loss position at December 31, 2022.
-Based upon our analysis of general market conditions and underlying factors impacting these debt securities, we considered these declines in value to be temporary.
+Based upon our analysis of general market conditions and